-lobia sabzi recipe with step by step photos – a simple sabzi or bhaji prepared with black eyed beans, onions, coconut & spices. black eyed beans are also called as lobia in hindi, rongi in punjabi and chawli in marathi. this chawli bhaji is a comfort food i have grown up with. it goes very well with roti, phulkas, rice or as a side dish with any meal.
+Lobia sabzi recipe with step by step photos – a simple and tasty sabzi or bhaji prepared with black eyed beans, onions, coconut & spices.
+Black eyed beans are also called as lobia in hindi, rongi in Punjabi and chawli in marathi. this tasty chawli bhaji is a comfort food I have grown up with.
+It goes very well with roti, phulkas, rice or as a side dish with any meal.

 - 1 cup chawli - soaked in water overnight (lobia or black eyed beans or cow peas or alasande or karamani)